marquesdavi/ips-api/README.md

     ```
 7. Open the terminal again and type `sudo docker-compose up --build`
 8. Open another terminal
-9. Type `python manage.py migrate`
-10. Run the `populate_database.py` (folder path: Backend/populate_database.py)
-11. Type `python manage.py createsuperuser` and follow the steps.
+9. Type `python manage.py createsuperuser` and follow the steps.

+**Extra:** Run the `python populate_database.py` if you want to have some data in your database.(folder path: Backend/populate_database.py)